Oponn-1/3D-Point-Cloud-Denoising/README.md

 python3 run_icp.py
 ```

-Always use file extensions when prompted for a filename (it will either be .xyz or .gts, the prompt will tell you).
+When prompted for a filename, always include the extension (it will either be .xyz or .gts, the prompt will tell you).

 ## TO-DO
 - [X] Write file conversion (.xyz to .gts)